Gluten-Free Cottage Cheese French Bread Loaf (No Yeast)

 Instructions

-• Preheat your oven to 350°F (175°C).
-Line a baking sheet with parchment paper or a silicone baking mat.
+• Preheat your oven to 350°F. Line a baking sheet with parchment paper and lightly spray it with oil, or use a silicone baking mat.

-• Place 1 cup cottage cheese in a blender or food processor and blend until completely smooth.
-Add the egg and blend just until combined.
+• Add 1 cup cottage cheese to a blender or food processor and blend until completely smooth.
+This step is important.
+Any curds left behind can create wet pockets and affect how the loaf sets as it bakes.

-• In a large bowl, whisk together 1-1/4 cups oat flour, 1/2 cup almond flour, 1/4 cup grated parmesan cheese, 1-1/2 teaspoons baking powder, and 1/2 teaspoon salt until well combined.
+• In a large bowl, whisk together 1¼ cups oat flour, ½ cup almond flour, ¼ cup grated parmesan cheese, 1½ teaspoons baking powder, and ½ teaspoon salt until evenly combined.

 Video